xeolabs/scenejs/README.markdown

  });
 ```

-When SceneJS creates this node, it's going to dynamically load a plugin from [./build/latest/plugins/geometry/sphere.js](build/latest/plugins/geometry/sphere.js),
+This geometry node will create its sphere geometry with the help of the ["sphere" plugin](./build/latest/plugins/geometry/sphere.js).
- which is a factory that creates sphere primitives.
+Geometry (and texture) plugins function as factories, hence the "source" attribute on the geometry node definition.

- By default, SceneJS is hardwired to download plugins from [a directory in this repository](build/latest/plugins).
+By default, SceneJS is hardwired to automatically download plugins from [a directory in this repository](build/latest/plugins).
 This means you can
  just hotlink to the SceneJS core library downloads and they will download the plugins automatically as you need them.
 That's
  nice for putting SceneJS examples on code sharing sites like jsFiddle.

- However, if you'd rather load them off your own server, grab a copy of the plugins and configure SceneJS to load them
+If you'd rather serve the plugins yourself, instead of relying on the avialability of this repo, then grab a copy of the
-   from there:
+plugins and configure SceneJS to load them from your location:

  ```javascript
  SceneJS.configure({
      pluginPath: "./foo/myPluginsDir"
  });
  ```